HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Related Work

 \textbf{Evaluation on LLMs.} As shown in Table~\ref{tab:comparison}, existing LLM benchmarks expose key limitations.
-Many focus on closed-ended tasks in domains like mathematics~\cite{aime}, programming~\cite{chen2021humaneval,zhuo2025bigcodebench,liu2023evalplus}, and specialized knowledge~\cite{rein2024gpqa,phan2025hle,dan2021math500}, with fixed ground-truths that are prone to data contamination (see Section~\ref{sec:intro}).
-In contrast, open-ended benchmarks such as Chatbot Arena~\cite{chiang2024chatbotarena} and KernelBench~\cite{ouyang2025kernelbench} encourage diverse outputs but often lack clear objectives, resulting in inconsistent evaluations.
-Benchmarks like NPHardEval~\cite{fan2024nphardeval} and GraphArena~\cite{tang2025grapharena} assess exact solutions to small NP-hard instances, limiting real-world relevance where heuristic solutions are often preferred for scalability.
+Many focus on closed-ended tasks in domains like mathematics~\citep{aime}, programming~\citep{chen2021humaneval,zhuo2025bigcodebench,liu2023evalplus}, and specialized knowledge~\citep{rein2024gpqa,phan2025hle,dan2021math500}, with fixed ground-truths that are prone to data contamination (see \S~\ref{sec:intro}).
+In contrast, open-ended benchmarks~\citep{chiang2024chatbotarena,ouyang2025kernelbench} encourage diverse outputs but often lack clear objectives, resulting in inconsistent evaluations.
+Benchmarks like NPHardEval~\citep{fan2024nphardeval} and GraphArena~\citep{tang2025grapharena} assess exact solutions to small NP-hard instances, limiting real-world relevance where heuristic solutions are often preferred for scalability.
 Our benchmark instead accepts any \emph{feasible} solution that satisfies constraints, enabling broader evaluation of algorithmic reasoning.
 It tasks LLMs with synthesizing executable code, using external libraries, and refining solutions through execution feedback, mimicking realistic workflows.
-We also propose new evaluation metrics to quantify multi-round reasoning, as detailed in Section~\ref{subsec:metric}.
+ALE-Bench~\citep{imajuku2025alebench} and CO-Bench~\citep{Sun2025COBench} are concurrent efforts that focus on score optimization for classic CO problems using metaheuristics, whereas \Name targets practical, high-impact CO problems from scientific and engineering domains, requiring LLMs to discover problem-specific structure and design tailored heuristics.
+Unlike ALE-Bench's ELO-style scoring, we propose fine-grained \solvesi\xspace and QYI metrics that reveal \emph{which stage} agents fail at and \emph{how close} they are to expert solutions in a multi-round reasoning setting, as detailed in \S~\ref{subsec:metric}.